E63T/mqtt_utils/README.md

 # mqtt_utils

-A set if MQTT related utility methods in Crystal (WIP)
+A set if MQTT related utility methods (well, actually, only one method is implemented) in Crystal (WIP)

 ## Installation